prime-run/togo/README.md

 ### Shell Completion

-Togo supports shell completion scripts for bash, zsh, fish, and PowerShell using Cobra CLI:
+Togo supports shell completion scripts for bash, zsh, fish, and PowerShell using Cobra CLI's built-in completion functionality.
+Cobra automatically adds a `completion` command to Togo, which generates the appropriate completion scripts for your shell.

+### How it works

+The completion command is automatically provided by the Cobra framework without requiring manual code to be written.
+Under the hood, Cobra analyzes the command structure of Togo (all commands, flags, and arguments) and generates shell-specific code that provides intelligent tab completion for:

+- All commands and subcommands (`togo`, `togo add`, `togo list`, etc.)
+- Command flags (`--archived`, `--all`, etc.)
+- Contextual arguments based on the specific command

 ```bash
 # Bash